Cholo Montironi: International career

 In 1988 he led the band that was the backing group for the singer Ricardo Sivinar during the recording of the album Adiós Nonino (music by Astor Piazzolla).
 The collection of musicians was a dream team, Francisco Tejedor (piano), Rodolfo Montironi (bandoneon), Antonio Agri (violin) and Omar Murtagh (bass).

 From the early nineties he played in groups with young musicians in Rosario, such as Camandulaje.

 In 1994, Cholo again accompanied Ricardo Sivinar when he recorded his second album.
 In addition, the Ministry of Culture published in a «Rosario album» by his trio which included Antonio Agri on violin, and vocal contributions by Marcos Andino and Ricardo Paradiso.

 Meanwhile, he stayed in Europe most of the year, he performed at the Olympia theater of Paris and as a soloist with the Orchestra of the Capital of Toulouse, conducted by Michel Plasson.
 The concert was repeated in Madrid, Barcelona and Granada and he was a soloist on bandoneon with the Royal Philharmonic Orchestra in London.
 He performed concerts at Auditorio Manuel de Falla at Alhambra in Granada, the Roman amphitheater in Syracuse, Sicily, in Florida, Madrid and Radio France, Paris.

-On August 6, 2001 he gave a concert at the theater Beniamino Gigli, Porto Recanati (Macerata, Italy) where Salvattore Pischitelli, Consul of the municipality Recanati, gave him the title «Gentle citizen of the municipality"».
+On August 6, 2001, he gave a concert at the theater Beniamino Gigli, Porto Recanati (Macerata, Italy) where Salvattore Pischitelli, Consul of the municipality Recanati, gave him the title «Gentle citizen of the municipality».

-On the 11th of April 2002, the leader of the city council in Baigorria proclaimed him an honorary citizen of the city, "...in recognition of his distinguished career in our country, in several countries in America and worldwide."
-On May 28, 2004 he was also declared a «Prominent Artist of Rosario City» by the City Council.
+On 11th April 2002, the leader of the city council in Baigorria proclaimed him an honorary citizen of the city, "...in recognition of his distinguished career in our country, in several countries in America and worldwide."
+On May 28, 2004, he was also declared a «Prominent Artist of Rosario City» by the City Council.
 On September 23rd of the same year, Rosario municipality adopted Decree No. 24478 where the intersection of the streets Aristóbulo del Valle and Pueyrredón in Barrio Pichincha were named after Rodolfo Cholo Montironi.